Divorcing a Narcissist in New York: A Strategic Approach

 By understanding narcissistic behavior, seeking legal counsel, and building a strong support system, you can protect yourself and achieve a favorable outcome.
 Divorcing a narcissist is undoubtedly challenging, but with the right approach, it is possible to navigate the process successfully.
 Remember to prioritize your well-being throughout the process and focus on building a positive future for yourself.

 At the Law Office of Louis L. Sternberg, P.C., we have vast family law experience and specialize in complex custody cases.
 Our experienced legal team has a proven track record of successfully litigating against spouses with mental health concerns, including those exhibiting narcissistic behaviors.
 We have litigated thousands of custody cases in Suffolk County and Nassau County with remarkable success.
 We understand the challenges these situations present and we are dedicated to advocating for the best interests of our clients and their children.
-With a compassionate approach and strategic legal expertise, we navigate the complexities of these cases to achieve favorable outcomes.
+With a compassionate approach and strategic legal expertise, we are familiar with the many complexities of these cases to achieve favorable outcomes.
 Call us today for a free consultation in your divorce or complex custody case.